jpadmin/upday-task/README.md

  cd upday-task/upday-app/helm-chart
  ~~~

  - Review the **values.yaml** and update the image section with the name of the docker image created from jenkins-job if necessary.
-Right now I have created a docker image in docker hub with the name **jpadmin/upday-app**.
+Right now I have created a docker image in docker hub with the name **jpadmin/upday-app** and configured it in there.
+Also you need to replace value for the service.beta.kubernetes.io/aws-load-balancer-ssl-cert with arn of the SSL certificate you wanted to use for the application URL.

  - Package your helm chart for deployment using the below command.
  ~~~